-Political science investigates political actors, structures, and processes.
-It seeks to understand, explain, and improve the organization of, and relations between, social communities.
-Ideally, the knowledge it generates helps to make possible free and humane living conditions.
+The social sciences investigate political and societal actors, structures, and processes.
+They seek to understand, explain, and improve the organization of, and relations between, social communities.
+Ideally, the knowledge they generate helps to make possible free and humane living conditions.

-Its neighboring disciplines include anthropology, communication studies, economics, history, law, philosophy, psychology, and sociology, among others.
+The social sciences and their neighboring disciplines include anthropology, communication studies, economics, history, law, philosophy, political science, psychology, and sociology, among others.

-Sign up to receive information about the latest developments at Politikon
+Sign up to receive quarterly updates about the latest developments at Politikon

 Our core values

 Politikon is politically neutral, but we by no means lack conviction.
-The Universal Declaration of Human Rights and the Basic Law of the Federal Republic of Germany constitute our normative framework.
+The Universal Declaration of Human Rights constitutes our normative framework.